-We have entered into agreements with the Dutch Revenue Service regarding the Dutch tax consequences of the repurchase of both Class A ordinary shares and Class B ordinary shares.
-Accordingly, we will consider such Dutch tax consequences if and when it decides to repurchase ordinary shares.
-See "Taxation - Dutch Taxation - Dutch taxation of Ordinary Shares and ADRs - Withholding tax on dividend payments."
+In 2004 we entered into agreements with the Dutch Revenue Service regarding certain Dutch dividend withholding tax consequences of the repurchase of both Class A ordinary shares and Class B ordinary shares.
+We must consider Dutch tax consequences whenever we decide to repurchase ordinary shares.
+See "Taxation - Dutch Taxation - Dutch taxation of Ordinary Shares and ADSs - Withholding tax on dividend payments."
+In connection with our share buy-back program, we expect to repurchase only B ordinary shares, which will be cancelled upon such repurchase, because we believe it is currently less economic for us to repurchase A ordinary shares under such Dutch tax rules.
+However, in the future, we may decide to repurchase Class A ordinary shares if we determine that it becomes equally as or more economic than purchasing Class B ordinary shares under such Dutch tax rules.